arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The cloud variables will subsequently be linked to the 'Shared variables' within the PLC IDE environment to set up the communication pathway.
 Furthermore, the table displays a full 16-bit resolution range for 'analog01', as it can be paired with any chosen analog sensor.
 The 'counter' is set with a default limit of 2500, beyond which the device will reset to 0.
 If necessary, this limit can be adjusted in the PLC program, as elaborated further in this tutorial.

-Once the Arduino IoT Cloud Thing has been created successfully, we will have a similar window on Arduino IoT Cloud Thing as the following image:
+Once the *Arduino IoT Cloud Thing* has been created successfully, we will have something similar to the following image:

 ![Arduino IoT Cloud Thing and Cloud variables for Opta™](assets/plc-ide-cloud-thing.png)

 We can now extract the code that will serve as the base for the Arduino sketch for Opta™ in the PLC IDE.
 The code can be accessed by going to the full editor.
 It will require some of the lines from the `ThingProperties.h`.

-Please follow `Things -> "Opta PLC IDE Cloud" Thing -> Sketch -> Open full editor`, of which 'Opta PLC IDE Cloud' is the name of your created Thing, to get to the full editor window.
+Please follow: `Things -> "Opta PLC IDE Cloud" Thing -> Sketch -> Open full editor`, of which 'Opta PLC IDE Cloud' is the name of your created Thing, to get to the full editor window.

 ![Arduino IoT Cloud Full Editor](assets/iot-cloud-full-editor.png)